colinkeenan/rentap.js/README.md

     npm start > /tmp/rentap-server-running
     rm /tmp/rentap-server-running
     ```

 10. `chmod +x rentap-server`
 11. `sudo mv rentap-server /usr/local/bin`
 12. Edit the desktop file found previously and set `Exec=rentap`

 Now you can launch *Rental Application* like any other on your linux desktop.
+If the page displays an error, then press F5 to refresh, and maybe ad a `sleep 4` or whatever length of time works after `npm start ...` in `rentap-server`.

 To stop the www server, run `npm stop` in `~/nodejs/node_modules/rentap`.
 Since the file `/tmp/rentap-server-running` is in `/tmp` (which is in memory only), it will be deleted on reboot even if `rentap` didn't get to delete it.